cskonopka/syncretism-network/handLinguistics.md

 ### airbrushedEchoes
-“airbrushedEchoes” is a practice for capturing extreme subconscious emotional trends.
+The practice for capturing extreme subconscious emotional trends.

 #### Examples